swarmee/projects/elasticsearch-V1.X-to-V6.X-upgrades/readme.md

 Here are my key take aways from what I have learnt performing these migrations:

 - Storage savings are big - on each one of the clusters I have migrated I have seen storage savings between 20%-50%.
-This alone should provide finanical justification for this upgrade.
+This alone should provide finanical justification for the upgrade.

 - If you are using an elasticsearch client libarary (e.g. elasticsearch-php) enusure you review the comptability matrix before upgrading.
 I know it sounds stupid in retrospect.

-- Most of your effort as part of the upgrade is going to be reviewing your \_mappings ensuring you have all your data typed correctly.
+- Most of your effort as part of the upgrade is going to be spent reviewing your \_mappings, ensuring you have all your data typed correctly.